Mentorship, Teamwork, Experience, Education

 Step 1: Download and fill out the Student Ambassador Application

-Step 2: Send your completed application to Healthcare
+Step 2: Send your completed application, resume, and cover letter

 Step 3: If selected, you will be invited for a Personal Interview